acgetchell/mundus-atrox/src/journals/eighth.md

 1. *Benjamin* runs away and shoots his Longbow, but misses.
 He hits with his second shot and does 10 damage.
 2. *Steve* moves 25 feet in the opposite direction and shoots his Shortbow, hitting for 6 damage.
 He also hides, strategically.
 The dragon needs a 22 to spot him.
 3. *CoralKing* runs towards *Benjamin* and holds his action until the Dragon is within range.
-4. *Actius* critically fails his death saving throw.
+4. *Actias* critically fails his death saving throw.
 5. The Dragon swoops in and attacks *Tasbros*, luckily missing with a bite and claw attack, doing 9 HP damage with the other claw.
 It breathes in deeply ...
-6. *Viker* summons her Unicorn spirit totem and casts Cure Wounds on *Actius*, bringing him back from the brink of death with 12 HP of healing; everyone else is healed 5 HP.
+6. *Viker* summons her Unicorn spirit totem and casts Cure Wounds on *Actias*, bringing him back from the brink of death with 12 HP of healing; everyone else is healed 5 HP.
 7. *Calmul* communicates with the Dragon in its native language:

 > Please!
 I have so much to learn from you!